rugbyprof/4883-Programming_Techniques/Resources/primes/README.md

 This function returns a vector containing the prime factors.
 If a prime divides the number multiple times, that prime will appear multiple times in the vector (e.g., for 12, the vector will contain `2, 2, 3`).

 This code should work efficiently for "relatively small numbers", but remember that for very large numbers or for a huge number of factorization operations, more sophisticated techniques or optimizations would be needed.

+## Blakes Approach

+1. Take number and continuously divide by some prime in a list
+2. If the result of the division is prime ... were good.